 Seed treatment can be defined as the application of chemical ingredients or biological organisms to the seed that enables in suppressing, controlling or repelling plant pathogens, insects, or other pests that attack seeds, seedlings or plants.
-The India Chemical seed treatment market was worth around $108.4 million in 2015 and is expected to cross $180.1 million by 2020 growing at the CAGR of 10.7% during the forecast period 2015-2020.
+The India Chemical seed treatment market was worth around USD 119.9 million in 2016 and is expected to cross USD 220.7 million by 2022 growing at the CAGR of 10.7% during the forecast period 2017-2022.

 The growth in seed treatment industry is largely fuelled by increasing farm sizes and rising concerns over its quality and safety due to harmful effects of chemicals to environment.
 Thus, some major drivers of the seed treatment industry are rise in the seed costs, crop rotations getting shorter and greater use of multi-component products.
 The poor farmers in India are adopting organic techniques which have a lower environment impact which is driving the market.

 Major restraints identified in this report are regulatory structure intervention regarding entry, concerns for the environment and regulation of seed treatment market.
 Major opportunities are fastest growth rate for biological agents and India has a fastest growth rate in seed treatment market.

 India market holds 34% of the Asia-Pacific market revenue by 2022.
 The India market is expected to have a high CAGR of 10.8% due to increasing demand for high yield crop products in the region and rising organic crop production, especially in China, India, Malaysia, Japan and Singapore.

 Within this application category, insecticides constitute the largest sub-category, with an estimated 2015 share of 56.3% of chemical seed treatment demand.
 However, fungicide seed treatments are slated to witness the fastest CAGR of 11.4% during 2017-2022 in reaching a projected demand of USD 79.2 million by 2022.